skounis/Building-Cloud-Computing-Solutions/README.md

 2. Continuous Deliver: Code ready for realease into production.
 An extension of the CI.
 3. Microservices: Critical component.
 Small services that communicate with each other with a queuieing syste or othe interface.
 4. Infrastructure as Code (IaC): Enables the CI/CD
+5. Monitoring and Logging: Look at the metrics (CPU, Memory, I/O load).
+Look at the data and make decisions.
+6. Communication and Collaboration: